-After the user’s needs have been determined you’re ready to shop for your best-fit walker.
+After the user’s needs have been determined, you’re ready to shop for your best-fit walker.

-You’ll soon find that they come in all sizes and colors with all kinds of accessories and adjustments and wheels and weight limits.
+You’ll soon find that rolling walkers come in all sizes and colors with all kinds of accessories and adjustments and wheels and weight limits.
 So let’s narrow this down a bit.
 With the use of a tape measure and some height and weight guidelines, we can help guide you through the maze.

 - The height of the handles is important for balance an support.
 Too low and the user will lean forward (bad for balance).
 Too high and the user’s arms will be at the wrong angle (bad for support).

 - To determine the height of handles, have the user stand as straight as possible with their arms down loose at their side.
 Grab your tape measure and measure from the floor to the crease in the wrist, just above the hand.
 That measurement is the optimum height for the handles of your walker.